 Low Voltage Transformer Applications & Features

 - Low voltage lighting systems require less voltage to operate than the typical line voltage supplies.
 If your wall receptacle outputs 120 volts, that's far more than your 12 or 24 volt light fixture will need.
 Low voltage transformers step down the voltage to match your light fixture requirements.
-Without these converters, the electricity coming from your wall receptacle would be far too powerful to operate your low voltage lights and would burn them out.
+Without these converters, the electricity coming from your wall receptacle would be far too powerful to operate your lights and would burn them out.

-- Electronic vs. Magnetic Transformers
+- Electronic vs. Magnetic

 - Electronic transformers are smaller in size and provide a maximum of 300 watts of power which makes them a good choice for regulating voltage in smaller lighting applications like kitchens, bathrooms or entertainment rooms.
 Since magnetic transformers are generally larger and can provide up to 1200 watts of power, they are often ideal for big projects like extensive outdoor landscape lighting.
-Both types of low voltage transformers have models that can be hard-wired or plugged directly into an outlet and offer single circuit and multi circuit capabilities.
+Both types have models that can be hard-wired or plugged directly into an outlet and offer single circuit and multi circuit capabilities.

 - Choosing the Right Low Voltage Transformer

 - The best resource for electrical wiring is a licensed electrician, but with the right tools and information, it is possible for a homeowner to wire their own low voltage transformer.
-Make sure that the input wires of the low voltage transformer are connected to the power line using wire nuts, and that the output wires are connected to the low-voltage light source using wire "terminal blocks" of appropriate size (for solid contact).
+Make sure that the input wires are connected to the power line using wire nuts, and that the output wires are connected to the low-voltage light source using wire "terminal blocks" of appropriate size (for solid contact).
 Low voltage halogen or xenon lighting systems carry relatively large currents so all of the connections must be very tight to prevent arcing (a possible fire hazard) within those connections.
 That's why we recommend that you use terminal blocks.
-If a low voltage transformer is equipped with wires, then you will usually find that the thicker wires are on the low voltage side and the thinner wires are on the line voltage side.
+If a transformer is equipped with wires, then you will usually find that the thicker wires are on the low voltage side and the thinner wires are on the line voltage side.

 - Here are a few simple things to look for when you suspect that your transformer isn't working correctly: